Saif604/PhotoGallery/README.md

 # PhotoGallery
-PhotoGallery is created using Javascript objects where user can selected various types of photos using navigation button.
+PhotoGallery is created using Javascript objects where user can select various types of photos using navigation button.